-Everyday Scholarship, Service, Leadership, and Character
+Everyday Scholarship, Service, Leadership, Character, and Citizenship

 by Nara Lee